 You know the story of today’s gospel reading: Jesus meets Zacchaeus.

 Jericho is the place where it happened – the oldest continuously inhabited city in the world.
 It is the site of many great Old Testament losses and conquests.
-Yet in this encounter between Zacchaeus and Jesus something happens that is more significant than any of of the previous triumphs and disasters.
+Yet in this encounter between Zacchaeus and Jesus something happens that is more significant than any of the previous triumphs and disasters in this place.

 Jesus’ encounter with Zacchaeus reveals a remarkable turn-around in the method of God’s relationship with humans.
 This shift has been revealed to us before, but it takes us a while to get the message.

 Throughout the Old Testament we see people doing their best to please and appease a God whom they perceive to be distant.
 A god who lives in the heavens.
 A god with whom they could communicate with by getting the holy person to take a message up a mountain (since if the heavens were in the sky a mountain top was closer to God) and perhaps returning with a response from God.